nkbt/react-collapse/README.md

   transition: height 500ms;
 }
 ```
-**IMPORTANT**: without adding css transition there will be no animation and component will open/close instantly.
+**IMPORTANT**: Without adding a CSS transition there will be no animation and component will open/close instantly.

 ### 2. New props or updated props